-- Apply for admission; a student must be admitted to the college before a financial aid offer can be made. - Submit a Free Application for Federal Student Aid (FAFSA) by March.
+- Apply for admission; a student must be admitted to the college before a financial aid offer can be made. - Submit a Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be obtained online at www.fafsa.ed.gov.
-Students should specify 001799 as the code number for Goshen College in the appropriate section of the FAFSA. - Investigate other sources of financial aid: church, community service clubs, industry or vocational rehabilitation. - 4.
-The student financial aid office will begin awarding incoming students in early March.
-Upon receiving a financial aid package, the student should review the award and respond to the guidelines stated in the financial aid letter. - 5.
-Continuing students must reapply for financial aid each academic year.
-Aid usually continues at substantially the same level each year unless the family's resources or the student's status change.
+Students should specify 001799 as the code number for Goshen College in the appropriate section of the FAFSA.
+Goshen College's priority FAFSA deadline is March 1. - Investigate other sources of financial aid: church, community service clubs, employer, industry or vocational rehabilitation. - 4.
+The student financial aid office will begin awarding incoming students as early as January.
+Upon receiving a financial aid package, the student should review the award and respond to the guidelines stated in the financial aid letter. - Continuing students must reapply for financial aid each academic year.
+Aid usually continues at substantially the same level each year.
 All enrolled students receiving aid automatically receive information about applying for renewal awards.
 Award letters will be sent beginning in early April.

-2020-21 Tuition and fees
+2021-22 Tuition and fees